dresden-elektronik/deconz-rest-doc/docs/endpoints/sensors/index.md

     <tr>
       <td>offset</td>
       <td>Number (-32768&ndash;32767)</td>
       <td>Adds a signed offset value to measured temperature and humidity state values.
-Values send by the REST API are already amended by the offset.</td>
+Values send by the REST-API are already amended by the offset.</td>
       <td>optional</td>
     </tr>
     <tr>